 This announcement with IPX — a brand that has worked with Starbucks, Netflix, and BTS — is a huge step for Azuki.
 Not only is it an opportunity to connect with the global community, but it expands its intellectual property into both Web3 and web2 worlds.

 What’s next for Azuki?

-As companies like Yuga Labs and Doodles continue to lay the groundwork for what a Web3 brand might look like in the real world, Azuki doesn’t seem to be far behind.
-As one of the most popular and successful entities in the NFT space, we’ll likely see Azuki and the Chiru team deploying capital over the next few years to help bridge the gap between its existence as a PFP NFT community and comprehensive consumer brand.
+With Azuki continuing to lay the groundwork as one of the most popular and successful entities in the NFT space, we’ll likely see Azuki and the Chiru team deploying capital over the next few years to help bridge the gap between its existence as a PFP NFT community and comprehensive consumer brand.